Japanese-Schoolgirl/DiscordPlugin-CustomPanelForSendingPictures/README.md

 - ".sent" files aren't generating automatically, it's caused by inability to get a link by sent file's ID (because file sending doesn't return an ID):<br />
 - Configuration parsing is a bit janky, I'd like to fix it ASAP;<br />
 - Code should be reorganized, sometimes it reacts weirdly to multiple reloads and it has plenty of room for optimization;<br />
-- To add support of subfolders, that will be shown as sections/groups in emoji panel.<br />
+- Add support of subfolders, that will be shown as sections/groups in emoji panel.<br />